Community Partnered Research Network (CPRN)

 What We Do

-• Collaborate with stakeholders to identify and address obstacles and enablers of community-partnered research participation.
+• Collaborate with community partners to identify and address obstacles and enablers of community-partnered research participation.

-• Provide a platform for the consistent dissemination of research findings to facilitate the translation of research into actionable strategies that promote health and health equity.
+• Provide a platform for the consistent dissemination of findings to facilitate translational research into actionable strategies that promote community health

 CPRN Office